freddyfreeloader/foogle_project/README.md

 # Foogle - Google Contacts Studies: Dialogs

 The dialogs of google contacts built with WebComponents and Lit.
+For verbose description of project and each component please visit [FoogleOnStorybook][storybooklink2].

 ### [Confirmation Dialog:][confirmationDialog]